dfinity/metrics-proxy/README.md

 ### `metrics`

-A single `listen_on` specification that determines if and where the metrics handler listens to.
-If absent, no metrics server will be started, and no metrics will be collected.
+A single `listen_on` specification that determines if and where the metrics handler listens to (the handler dedicated to serving metrics intrinsic to this program, rather than proxying metrics from other exporters).

+If absent, no intrinsic metrics will be made available.

 ### `proxy`